ihustle-hard/apt-easy-install-graphics-music.studios-servers.radio-databases/README.md

    Python

-**In your terminal enter the commands below to install python packages and applications using apt.
+**In your terminal enter the commands below for installation purpses using 'apt.'
- Prerequistes

-   **use:
+ ***Prerequistes***
+    use:
-      apt-get update*
+      apt-get update

 **root_user**

- **usage:
-      apt-get*
+    use:
+      apt-get

 **none-root_user**

-   **usage:
+    use:
-      sudo apt-get*
+      sudo apt-get

-### Refer to python-packages.apps for further installtion information.
+### Refer to 'python-packages.apps' for further installtion information.
-Python packages and apps
+Subsection Python packages and apps
-### Refer to KDE.Installs. file further installtion information.
+### Refer to 'KDE.Installs' for further installtion information.
-KDE apps and visuals
+Subsection KDE apps and visuals
-### Refer to Software.Graphics for further installtion information.
+### Refer to 'Software.Graphics' for further installtion information.
-Linux graphics and apps
+Subsection Software Packages in "bullseye", Linux graphics and apps
-### Refer to sphinx-python for further information.
+### Refer to 'sphinx-python' for further information.
-Shpinix-python packages and apps
+Subsection Shpinix-python packages and apps
-### Refer to Software.Electronics for further installtion information.
+### Refer to 'Software.Electronics' for further installtion information.
-Software Packages in "bullseye", Subsection electronics
+Subsection Software Packages in "bullseye", Subsection electronics
+### Refer to 'Got.Git-Must.Haves' for further installtion information.
+Subsection Must have basic installs for your linux terminal.